lis-press/greeb-bot/README.md

 You should generate credentials on this page and add them to the root of your repository in order to set up in integration with google spreadsheets.

 ### Kotlin

 You can use Kotlin REPL together with files in your classpath.
 It can speed up development and experiments a bit.

 ### Proxy

-As for now, you need to have a Socks 5 proxy on 1337 port to connect to Telegram API.
+By default we use a Socks 5 proxy on 1337 port to connect to Telegram API.

+You can use `-Dbot.no_proxy=true` to turn proxy off (in hammertime bot).

 ### Token